msunbay/zod-dbs/packages/zod-dbs-dynamodb/README.md

 - Requires `@aws-sdk/client-dynamodb` as a peer dependency.
 - Enum types are not yet supported, but can be added to the generated schemas using hooks.
-- DynamoDB is schemaless; results are heuristic (unioned types collapse to json/any).
+- DynamoDB is schemaless; results are heuristic.
 - Key attributes forced non-nullable.
-- No deep object/array field introspection inside M/L beyond coarse type classification.
 - Requires AWS credentials or a local endpoint (set endpoint for DynamoDB local).

 ## Installation